DDDASHXD/DDDASHXD/README.md

 UI/UX Designer and Developer from Denmark 🇩🇰
 - 💼 I’m currently working at TypoConsult as a web developer
-- 📚 My current personal project is Vyzo - A cool, open source and self hostable Notion alternative
+- 📚 My current personal project is...
+Everything.
+AI is both a blessing and a curse.
-- 🌱 I’m currently learning Typo3
+- 🌱 I’m currently learning Go
 - 📫 How to reach me: skov@skxv.dev, +45 61 30 30 77